pyinstxtractor/pyinstxtractor-ng/README.md

 pyinstxtractor-ng uses the [xdis](https://github.com/rocky/python-xdis/) library to unmarshal Python bytecode and as a result there is NO requirement to use the same Python version which was used to build the executable.

+pyinstxtractor-ng also supports automatic decryption of encrypted pyinstaller executables.

 ## Usage